Dreamland Puppy Guide Sheet

 We have put together a little help sheet here to help you remember some of the things we have discussed already, and maybe a couple things that we haven’t.

 First of all, taking your little one home can be very stressful to your puppy.
-It no longer has its little mates for support and they no longer have US to comfort them.
+It no longer has its litter mates for support and they no longer have US to comfort them.
 With this, please be patient with your puppy.
-Try to avoid very loud noises and no “Chasing the puppy” games for the first couple of days.
+Try to avoid very loud noises and no “chasing the puppy” games for the first couple of days.
 Let your puppy get comfortable in their new environment.

 In your goodies bag, is a bag of dog food that your puppy has been eating since it was old enough to eat.
 PLEASE DO NOT change the food when the puppy gets to your home.
 This puppy only knows plain dry food.
 You do not need to mix stuff into it to make it wet or “more yummy”.
 Changing anything with the puppy’s diet at this time can cause them to get an upset belly.